kg583/5MAT/6MAT/README.md

 ### Case Blocks

 #### `CASER! [ ... ]`
-Conditionally execute blocks based on the value of `$R`, which may be tested against any contiguous span of integers starting from `0`.
+Conditionally execute groups based on the value of `$R`, which may be tested against any contiguous span of integers starting from `0`.
 Additionally, a terminal `DEFAULT` clause may be provided, which executes if `$R` is not equal to any listed value.
 ```
 CASER! [{
     0 [{ ... }]